SoSAA is a small but growing organisation. Our ambition is to make SoSAA groups available to everyone in the UK impacted by sexual abuse.

 Aylesbury on Wednesday’s evening at 20:00 – 21:00 at Aylesbury Vineyard, The Vineyard Centre, Gatehouse Close, Aylesbury, HP19 8DN.
 This is a woman only group.

-From June 8th Bristol on Thursday afternoon at 2pm at Easton Families Project, Beaufort Street, Easton, Bristol, BS5 0SQ
+Bristol on Friday afternoon at 13:00 – 14:00 at Easton Families Project, Beaufort Street, Easton, Bristol, BS5 0SQ

-Clapham on Saturday morning from 11th February at 11:00 – 12:00 at St Barnabas Clapham Common, SW4 9SW.
+Clapham on Saturday morning at 11:00 – 12:00 at St Barnabas Clapham Common, SW4 9SW.
 Use the entrance on Lavender Gardens.

-Future groups starting in 2017 will be in Surrey, Birmingham and Leeds.
-Please check back for start dates.
+Future groups will be starting in 2017.
+Please check back for locations and start dates.

 If you are an organisation/person that would like to start a SoSAA group in your area then please get in contact with us.